+Anglo-Saxon institutions.
 Feudalism in England.
+The Magnum Concilium and the Concilium Ordinarium.
 Origin and growth of the Two Houses of Parliament.
 Origin and Development of Trial by Jury.
 Origin and Development of the Courts of Law.
 The Royal Prerogative.
 The Liberty of the Person.
-The Liberty of the Press.
-History of Party Government.
 Origin and Development of the Cabinet System.
 History of the Reform Bills.
 The Written Code of the Constitution.
 Magna Charta.
 Petition of Right.
 Bill of Rights.
 Habeas Corpus.
 Act of Settlement.

-Text Book: Taswell-Langmead: Constitutional History of England.
+Text Books: Taswell-Langmead: Constitutional History of England.
+Adams: Outline Sketch of English Constitutional History.